-How you spend your money is key to living frugally.
+How you spend your money is key to your frugal lifestyle.
 You want to get the best value for your money whilst still spending where you need to.

 - Have regular money chats with your partner to keep your frugal living focus

 - Create financial goals – give your money saving a purpose

 - Have guilt free fun money every month (even if it’s only a fiver)

 - Use the cash envelope system to keep your money focus

 - Learn how to create a budget